Ace-c/Minimal-Arch-Installation/README.md

 cfdisk
 ```

-Make 3 partition, Follow this parititon style
+Make 3 partition, Follow this partition style

-- 1G for `/boot` parition (1G for multiple kernel)
+- 1G for `/boot` partition (1G for multiple kernel)
 - 18G for `swap` space (For 16GB RAM)
 > To calculate how much swap is needed, just whatever you RAM size is +2GB.
 - Rest size for root `/` partition